wavefrontHQ/wavefront-sdk-doc-sources/java/wavefrontsender.md

 * Flush interval - Interval for flushing data from the `WavefrontSender` directly to Wavefront.
 * Batch size - Amount of data to send to Wavefront in each flush interval.

 Together, the batch size and flush interval control the maximum theoretical throughput of the `WavefrontSender`.
-Override the defaults _only_ to set higher values.
+> **Note**: Override the defaults values only when you want to set higher values.

 **Example**: Use a factory class to create a WavefrontClient and send data to Wavefront via Wavefront Proxy.